-The format of the external assessment must be considered fully by the Chief Auditor and discussed with the Audit Committee.
+The format of the external assessment must be considered fully by the Chief Auditor and discussed with the Governance and Audit Committee.
 If an independent validation is to be used, the person or team appointed must be appropriately qualified, have sufficient knowledge of the PSIAS and there must be no conflicts of interest or impairment to objectivity.

-The external assessment in Swansea was undertaken during quarter 3 and quarter 4 2017/18 with the preferred method being a self-assessment subject to an external validation using the peer review group established by the Welsh Chief Auditors Group.
-This approach was agreed with the Chief Finance Officer and was approved by Audit Committee on the 8 August 2017.
+The external assessment in Swansea was undertaken during Q3 and Q4 2017/18 with the preferred method being a self-assessment subject to an external validation using the peer review group established by the Welsh Chief Auditors Group.
+This approach was agreed with the Chief Finance & Section 151 Officer and was approved by the Audit Committee on the 8 August 2017.